annarudenia/rsschool-2019Q1-cv/cv.md

 ###### **English skills**

 I do not practice English every day.
 The company in which I work provides courses for learning and maintaining English for all employees.
 Currently, the courses are taught by a native speaker.
 I have an intermediate level of English.
-I started learning English at school, then at university, but I didn’t have a lot of language practice.
+I started learning English at school, then at university, but I don’t have a lot of language practice.
 At the moment I try to read, watch, listen to everything in English, in order to improve vocabulary.